 You should not have to chase down what happened.

-Useful Later
+Useful Closeout

-Product details, warranty notes, permit or inspection items, and maintenance recommendations are easier to find later when they are organized.
+Product details, warranty notes, permit or inspection items, and maintenance recommendations are easier to find when they are organized.

 Progress Photos